 - Practice daily

-There is no compulsion for database administrators to learn to program.
-However, for better opportunities and standing out from the crowd, you could have a basic knowledge of some programming languages like C++, Python, C#, etc.
+Ans: There is no compulsion for database administrators to learn to program.
+However, for better opportunities and to stand out from the crowd, you could have a basic knowledge of some programming languages like C++, Python, C#, etc.

 - Data Modelling